giovifav/play64/readme.md

 # Play64

 Play64 is a fantasy console developed for The Tool Jam 2025.

 It features a D-pad and two action buttons, with a display capable of rendering four shades of violet.

-Games—referred to as "carts"—are written in Lua 5.1.
+Games are written in Lua 5.1.

 The console itself is implemented using BlitzMax NG and the Raylib graphics library.